Who Is Bolivia Named After? A Revolutionary Tale

 Fun fact: Bolívar’s nickname was El Libertador – “The Liberator.”
 Not exactly subtle, but when you’ve helped free six countries, you’ve earned the right to go big.

 To understand how Bolivia works today – politically, socially & even in day-to-day travel stuff – it’s worth skimming through what languages are spoken in Bolivia, or how local traditions still blend Indigenous pride with colonial leftovers.
-It’s layered af.
+Even just looking at their second flag – The Wiphala is jam-packed with info.
+In summary – it’s layered af.

 Final thoughts